moznion/java-mysql-diff/README.md

     // .host("your-host")     // "localhost" is the default value
     // .user("your-name")     // "root" is the default value
     // .pass("your-password") // "" is the default value
+    // .url("jdbc:mysql://your-host:3306?cacheServerConfiguration=true") // or you can specify host, port and properties by a URL
     .build();
 SchemaDumper schemaDumper = new SchemaDumper(localMySqlConnectionInfo);